Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 [Search] and [Psl Search Form] and derivative ones.

-The Psl search form and the Solr modules were initially built by [BibLibre] and were used by the [digital library of PSL], a French university.
+The Psl search form and the Solr modules were initially built by [BibLibre] and were initially used by the [digital library of PSL], a French university.
 Next improvements were done for various projects.
 The auto-completion was built for the future digital library of [Campus Condorcet].
 The aggregated fields feature was built for the digital library [Corpus du Louvre].
+Many performance improvements were done for the digital library [Musee de Bretagne].

 [Advanced Search]: https://gitlab.com/Daniel-KM/Omeka-S-module-AdvancedSearch